lowcodeunit/public-web-docs/docs/guides/hosting/frameworks/svelte.md

 ---
-title: Hosting Svelte Sites
+title: Deploying Svelte Sites
 hide_title: true
 sidebar_label: Svelte Sites
-pagination_label: Guides - Hosting - Frameworks - Svelte Sites
+pagination_label: Guides - Deploying - Frameworks - Svelte Sites
 keywords:
     - docusaurus
     - app
     - website
     - hosting
+    - deploying
     - svelte
 hide_table_of_contents: true
 ---

 import devOpsTab from '../../../../static/img/screenshots/devops-tab.png';

-# Hosting Svelte Sites
+# Deploying Svelte Sites

 Getting your next site up and running with Svelte is a breeze with LowCodeUnit.
 Here, we'll quickly look at setting up the basics: a generic Svelte site and the LowCodeUnit setup (to power DevOps and deployment) so that you can focus on customizing your user experience.